 The Turd and I

-In short: I’m a 35 year old who’s been living with stage 4 breast cancer since 2009.
+In short: Kris lived to the age of 38 with stage 4 breast cancer since 2009.

-The longer version: I live in Cornwall with my cat Lady Marmalade.
-For almost a third of my life I have been living with Stage 4, secondary, incurable cancer.
+I live in Cornwall with my cat Lady Marmalade.
+For over a third of my life I have been living with Stage 4, secondary, incurable cancer.
 But I’m here, miraculously, living a life I really love.
-Shortly after the diagnosis at 23, I started the first breast cancer education charity, CoppaFeel!, which raises over £2million per year, successfully campaigned to change the school curriculum and most importantly, has saved many lives.
+Shortly after the diagnosis at 23, I started the first breast cancer education charity, CoppaFeel!, which reminds over 1.4 million people a year to check their boobs, raises over £4million per year, successfully campaigned to add cancer education on the school curriculum and most importantly, has saved many lives.
 I’ve received a Pride of Britain Award, A Cosmopolitan magazine Campaigner of the year award, shortlisted for Third Sectors most admired charity CEO, and have been awarded an honorary doctorate in Public Administration from Nottingham Trent University.
-I stepped down as CEO five years ago and now pursues speaking engagements, writing, dipping in the cold sea, serving up coffee and cakes from my vintage truck by the sea with my twin, whilst working for CoppaFeel! part time.
+I stepped down as CEO in 2016 and now pursue speaking engagements, writing, dipping in the cold sea, serving up coffee and cakes from my vintage truck by the sea with my twin, whilst working for CoppaFeel! part time.
 Occasionally I even find time to remember I have cancer.

 The super long more detailed account of my entire cancer history: